hellozhilu/LDTPS/README.md

 # LDTPS
 Source code for the article "Learning driven three-phase search for the maximum independent union of cliques"

 1. For the source code, you can specify the parameters to match your needs when you execute the code.
-The code was tested on a computer under Linux operating system.
+The code was tested on a computer under the Linux operating system.
 If you have any questions feel free to contact me (Zhi Lu: zhilusix@gmail.com).

    ```
    g++ ./LDTPS/src/main.cpp ./LDTPS/src/common_func_def.cpp ./LDTPS/src/local_search.cpp -o ./LDTPS/IUC -O3